close

 Words: 1008|Pages: 2|6 min read

-The author of the Scarlet Letter, Nathaniel Hawthorne, is a fervent anti-transcendentalist who opposes the naïve ideology of the transcendentalists in which they believe that people are always pure and good.
-Hypocrisy is a dominant theme throughout the novel, Scarlet Letter, as almost all of the main characters commit actions that go against their beliefs and virtues.
-The outcome of these hypocritical actions soon proves to be fatal as many of the characters got negatively impacted.
-Through the juxtaposition of Hester’s and Dimmesdale’s hypocritical nature with Pearl’s pureness, Hawthorne reveals the true harming effects of the Puritan society on its individuals and the benefits of unorthodoxy in the prevailing community.
+The author of The Scarlet Letter, Nathaniel Hawthorne, is a fervent anti-transcendentalist who opposes the naïve ideology of the transcendentalists in which they believe that people are always pure and good.
+Hypocrisy is a dominant theme throughout the novel, as almost all of the main characters commit actions that go against their beliefs and virtues.
+The outcome of these hypocritical actions soon proves to be fatal as many of the characters are negatively impacted.
+Through the juxtaposition of Hester’s and Dimmesdale’s hypocritical nature with Pearl’s pureness, Hawthorne reveals the true harmful effects of the Puritan society on its individuals and the benefits of unorthodoxy in the prevailing community.

-Hester has caused only further problem to herself and her neighbors through her hypocritical actions which eventually led to the damnation of Dimmesdale.
-The purpose of the scarlet letter was to show society that Hester has caused a great sin and should be openly humiliated in front of everyone.
-Hester, however undaunted by the society’s intimidation, wore the scarlet letter without a feeling of guilt because she believed that wearing it will relieve her of her guilt as she is openly confessing all her sins to the community and is a chance to start anew.
-While Hester is proudly wearing the sign of guilt, she tells her fellow townsmen and even Chillingworth that they “shalt never know” (52) the true identity of her lover and is unwilling to confess his name.
-This is an act of hypocrisy as she is omitting in disclosing the main part of her sin.
+Hester has caused only further problems for herself and her neighbors through her hypocritical actions, which eventually led to the damnation of Dimmesdale.
+The purpose of the scarlet letter was to show society that Hester has committed a great sin and should be openly humiliated in front of everyone.
+Hester, however, undaunted by the society’s intimidation, wore the scarlet letter without a feeling of guilt because she believed that wearing it would relieve her of her guilt as she is openly confessing all her sins to the community and is a chance to start anew.
+While Hester is proudly wearing the sign of guilt, she tells her fellow townsmen and even Chillingworth that they “shalt never know” (Hawthorne, 1850, p.
+52) the true identity of her lover and is unwilling to confess his name.
+This is an act of hypocrisy as she is omitting the disclosure of the main part of her sin.
 Fearing that Chillingworth would seek revenge, Hester refuses to tell him even though he has been so amiable and nice to her.
-Chillingworth, suddenly enraged from Hester’s unwillingness to disclose her suitor’s name, claimed that he’ll “seek this man…see him tremble…feel myself shudder… [and] he must needs be mine!”
-(52).
-The fear of the unknown and the unpredictability of Chillingworth’s innate savage behavior cause Hester to use hypocrisy as means to ward off the conflict she is facing.
+Chillingworth, suddenly enraged by Hester’s unwillingness to disclose her suitor’s name, claimed that he’ll “seek this man…see him tremble…feel myself shudder… [and] he must needs be mine!”
+(Hawthorne, 1850, p.
+52).
+The fear of the unknown and the unpredictability of Chillingworth’s innate savage behavior cause Hester to use hypocrisy as a means to ward off the conflict she is facing.
 Hester’s insistence in not disclosing the name of her lover has caused Chillingworth to find even more reasons to seek revenge on Dimmesdale.
 This soon resulted in the downfall of Dimmesdale as Chillingworth stalks him and mentally torments him to near death.
-Hester’s hypocritical actions have only caused harms to the people around her.
+Hester’s hypocritical actions have only caused harm to the people around her.

-Pearl’s pureness and holy nature exempts herself from the rest of the society by not being affected by the stains of the Puritan community.
+Pearl’s pureness and holy nature exempt her from the rest of society by not being affected by the stains of the Puritan community.
 Hawthorne demonstrates the goodness of being oblivious to hypocrisy through Pearl’s character and good nature.
-Her innocence and her ability to not get tainted by society help relieve her to the exposure of hypocrisy.
-As seen through her innocence and amateur behavior, she “lacked reference and adaptation to the world…and [is] not amenable to rules” (62).
-The purity of Pearl’s character is one that many people want.
-She lives a carefree world where freedom and liberties are abundant.
+Her innocence and her ability to not get tainted by society help relieve her from the exposure to hypocrisy.
+As seen through her innocence and amateur behavior, she “lacked reference and adaptation to the world…and [is] not amenable to rules” (Hawthorne, 1850, p.
+62).
+The purity of Pearl’s character is one that many people desire.
+She lives in a carefree world where freedom and liberties are abundant.
 In contrast to the oppressive Puritan society, Hawthorne purposely utilizes this antithesis to compare the two worlds and their effects.
-The Puritan society is filled with sorrow and hypocrisy while Pearl’s life is filled with happiness and purity and impervious to “the diseases of sadness…inherit from [the society]” (126).
-Hawthorne explicitly shows us that people are not born evil demonstrated through Pearl’s ignorant behavior and actions but rather through the influence of the society.
-As people grow older, the effects of the Puritan society can be seen in almost everyone’s hypocritical actions such as Hester, Dimmesdale and other members of the community.
+The Puritan society is filled with sorrow and hypocrisy while Pearl’s life is filled with happiness and purity and is impervious to “the diseases of sadness…inherit from [the society]” (Hawthorne, 1850, p.
+126).
+Hawthorne explicitly shows us that people are not born evil, as demonstrated through Pearl’s ignorant behavior and actions, but rather through the influence of society.
+As people grow older, the effects of the Puritan society can be seen in almost everyone’s hypocritical actions such as Hester, Dimmesdale, and other members of the community.
 The Puritan society in the story molds the characters into who they are now.
-Pearl, free from restraints of the society, lives an absolute, real life.
+Pearl, free from the restraints of society, lives an absolute, real life.
 Hawthorne uses the contrast of Pearl with other characters as a way to challenge the audience to choose the life they want to live.

 Get a custom paper now from our expert writers.